 Graduate students with children constitute a vibrant part of our learning community at the University of Michigan.
 Rackham believes in supporting graduate students with children both academically and socially.
 Because each parent has distinct needs, Rackham has designed a variety of programs and events, from child care information and parenting resources to support groups and social events.
 Abundant resources exist for parents in the Ann Arbor area; however, finding them can be a daunting task.
 Rackham Graduate School provides information to help parents quickly transition into life at the University of Michigan and in Ann Arbor.
-We also offer a downloadable guide to Resources for Graduate Student Parents.

 Policies and Financial Support

 The Rackham Graduate School publishes this guide as a resource for graduate students with questions about academic standing, time to completion of degree, and other U-M policies.

 The Graduate Student Parental Accommodation Policy (GSPAP) assists graduate students immediately following the birth or adoption of a young child.
 The purpose of this policy is to make it possible for a student to maintain registered full-time student status, along with all the benefits of such status, while facilitating the return to full participation in courses, research, and teaching.

 This policy grants an eligible doctoral student a leave to take care of an urgent family necessity or care for dependents.

 This program assists eligible families with young children to meet the cost of child care at the University’s child care centers.

 The Graduate Student Professional Travel with Children Grant is intended to support expenses incurred by Rackham graduate student parents traveling with small children (under the age of 6) while attending conferences, workshops, meetings, or other academic events as part of their scholarly research or in pursuit of professional career readiness both within and outside of academia.